nauatlakatl/clean-node-api/Notes.md

 The Factory Method pattern suggests that you replace direct object construction calls (using the ***new*** operator) with calls to a special factory method.
 Objects returned by a factory method are often referred to as *products*.
 Now you can override the factory method in a subclass and change the class of products being created by the method.

+# ARCHITECTURE

+## DOMAIN LAYER

+Collection of entity objects and related business logic that is designed to represent the enterprise business model.